dgageot/repet/documentation/workbook-en.md

 ## Unit testing angular controller with Karma

 We can unit test angular controller.

-We are going to put a little step in the javascript world, using Karma & Jasmine.
+We are going to put a foot in the javascript world, using Karma & Jasmine.

 You need to have the angular files available in the path.
-If you use the webjars, it's a good time to type in a `bower install` in your console.
+If you don't use Webjars, it's a good time to type in a `bower install` in your console.

-Use the karma configuration file you'll find in the usb stick.
+Use the karma configuration file you'll find on the usb key.
-If you don't use Chrome on your laptop, you can open a configuration file and replace `chrome` by`safari`, `firefox`... or `ie` !
+If you don't use Chrome on your laptop, you can open a configuration file and replace `chrome` by `safari`, `firefox`... or `ie` !

 Testing are launched using `karma start karma.conf.coffee` (If karma is not in the path, you can find them in `node_modules/karma/bin/karma`)